Blogs recognised

 Nigerian Elections

-I received a call from a friend a few weeks ago, he talked about the monthly Africa Focus bulletins he receives about development aid in Africa and pointed me to a reference that list my blog as one of the additional blogs and news sites to visit concerning the 2011 elections in Nigeria.
+I received a call from a friend a few weeks ago, he talked about the monthly Africa Focus bulletins he receives about development aid in Africa and pointed me to a reference that listed my blog as one of the additional blogs and news sites to visit concerning the 2011 elections in Nigeria.

-0 comments:
+No comments:

 Post a Comment